 Best practices in leadership innovation and inspiration, management skills development, team building, workplace infrastructure, conflict resolution and mentoring.

-Using analytics and large-volume data to optimize the performance of your campaigns and show the fully integrated decision making of your communication strategies for ongoing efficiency.
+Analytics and large-volume data to optimize the performance of your campaigns and demonstrate the fully integrated decision-making of your communication strategies for ongoing efficiency.

-Communication strategies, case studies and resources with advanced perspectives in reputation management and crisis communication with defined approaches for developing programs to leverage the success of your organization.
+Communication strategies, case studies and resources with advanced perspectives in reputation management as well as crisis communication via defined approaches for developing programs to leverage the success of your organization.

-Skill-building training for messaging, writing, relationship building, pitching, word-of-mouth, speechwriting, storytelling and digital tools and techniques.
+Skill-building training for messaging, writing, relationship building, pitching, word of mouth, speechwriting, and storytelling tools and techniques.

-Methods to address the needs of specific audiences and aspects such as health care, technology, ethics, diversity, global business and education, plus guidance on Accreditation and work-life balance.
+Methods to address the needs of specific audiences and topics such as health care, technology, ethics, diversity, global business and education, plus guidance on Accreditation and work-life balance.

 What are the key factors that determine a presentation’s acceptance?